wilderlife/wilderlife.github.io/_posts/2020-05-18-10-things-I-wish-I-knew-before-starting an Airbnb experience.md

 **Bonus:** I always message my guests a week before.
 Ask them why did they decide to book the experience.
 Then, I try to add a personal touch based on their answer.
 Be it a bottle of wine because it's their birthday, a special pre-meal snack, or a bouquet.
 Their pleasant surprise is an excellent first impression that will last.

-Overall, starting the Airbnb experience has been a fantastic adventure.
+Overall, starting the [Airbnb experience](https://www.airbnb.ca/x/ggantner){:target="_blank"} has been a fantastic adventure.
 It will take away all the stress if you treat it as a fun side-hobby rather than a full-time source of income.
 I've only opened up 2 Saturday's a month, so it doesn't feel like a strain - and guess what?
 People started to message me, asking if I can open slots for them.

 Thanks for reading!
 See you space cowboy...

 P.S.
 In this post you will find a couple of referral links that offer a sign up bonus.
 You are free to use them or not.
 It’s up to you!
 Sharing is caring.
-And you would reward me for writing this post for free.